 I would definitely not have enjoyed finding myself alone in one of those gloomy and dark alleys, with less than reputable characters.
 Yes they are there also in the novel, in the company of quite mean masters as well.
 So this is a very diverse and complete cast of characters, that may deceive you as for the identity of the guilty.

-If you enjoy historical novels and mysteries set in 17th century England, you have no choice but read this book!
+VERDICT: If you enjoy historical mysteries set in 17th century England, you have no choice but read this book!

 WHAT IS IT ABOUT

 In the tradition of Arianna Franklin and C. J. Sansom comes Samuel Thomas’s remarkable debut, The Midwife’s Tale.

 It is 1644, and Parliament’s armies have risen against the King and laid siege to the city of York.
 Even as the city suffers at the rebels’ hands, midwife Bridget Hodgson becomes embroiled in a different sort of rebellion.
 One of Bridget’s friends, Esther Cooper, has been convicted of murdering her husband and sentenced to be burnt alive.
 Convinced that her friend is innocent, Bridget sets out to find the real killer.

 Bridget joins forces with Martha Hawkins, a servant who’s far more skilled with a knife than any respectable woman ought to be.
 To save Esther from the stake, they must dodge rebel artillery, confront a murderous figure from Martha’s past, and capture a brutal killer who will stop at nothing to cover his tracks.
 The investigation takes Bridget and Martha from the homes of the city’s most powerful families to the alleyways of its poorest neighborhoods.
 As they delve into the life of Esther’s murdered husband, they discover that his ostentatious Puritanism hid a deeply sinister secret life, and that far too often tyranny and treason go hand in hand. [from the publisher]